rockettheme/docs/Docs/wordpress/themes/ambrosia/services.md

 ---
 title: Ambrosia: Recreating the Demo - Services Page
 description: Your Guide to Recreating Elements of the Ambrosia Demo for WordPress
-breadcrumb: /wordpress:WordPress/!templates:Templates/ambrosia:Ambrosia
+breadcrumb: /wordpress:WordPress/!themes:Themes/ambrosia:Ambrosia

 ---

 ## Introduction

-The **Services** example page demonstrates how you can create a beautiful page with the Ambrosia template.
+The **Services** example page demonstrates how you can create a beautiful page with the Ambrosia theme.
 Here is some information to help you replicate this page as it appears in the demo.

 ## Widgets and Particles